Habens/ml-mnist-session/ml-introduce.md

   update the W, B

 [note]
-let's more detail, how to implement
-DNN is one of the ways to implement the Machine Learning algorithm.
+DNN is one of the ways to implement the ML algorithm.
 DNN actually is not really deep. if the NN's calculator layer is more than one, we call it DNN :）

 introduce some technical terms